museumcomputernetwork/mcn-2020-git-haiku/index.md

-Lightning -
+Won't you come and see
-The birds cry, and the fishes’ eyes are
+let us to the road again
-Of warriors’ dreams.
+Of faded daffodils